-Although there are many ways to conduct an agile sprint retrospective, our recommendation is to conduct it as a start-stop-continue meeting.
-This is perhaps the simplest, but often the most effective way to conduct a retrospective.
+Although there are many ways to conduct a sprint retrospective, our recommendation is to conduct it as a start-stop-continue meeting.
+This is perhaps the simplest, but often the most effective way to run a retrospective.
 Using this approach each team member is asked to identify specific things that the team should:

 - Start doing

 There are many variations on this simple format.
 The Scrum Master can facilitate this sprint retrospective meeting by asking everyone to just call out ideas.
 The ScrumMaster can go around the room asking each person to identify any one thing to start, stop or continue.
 Or, for example, they can ask everyone to focus on identifying something to stop this time because not much attention has been paid to things to stop in recent retrospectives.

 After an initial list of ideas has been brainstormed, teams will commonly vote on specific items to focus on during the coming sprint.
 At the end of the sprint, the next retrospective is often begun by reviewing the list of things selected for attention in the prior sprint retrospective.